stcorp/muninn/docs/api.md

 **Arguments**:

-- `where` - Search expression or one or more product uuid(s) or properties (default: "").
+- `where` - Search expression or one or more product uuid(s) or properties.
-- `parameters` - Parameters referenced in the search expression (default: empty dictionary).
+- `parameters` - Parameters referenced in the search expression.
 - `force` - If set to True, also remove partially ingested products.
 This affects products for which a failure occured during ingestion, as well as products in the process of being ingested.
-Use this option with care (default: False).
+Use this option with care.
-- `cascade` - Apply cascade rules to strip/remove dependent products (default: True).
+- `cascade` - Apply cascade rules to strip/remove dependent products.

 **Returns**: